philharmoniker/philharmoniker-app/README.md

-philharmoiker-app
+philharmoniker-app
 =================

-App showing and teaching the user how a conductor conducts an orchestra in very simple way ...
+Webapp showing and teaching the user how a conductor conducts an orchestra in a simplified way.